discord/embedded-app-sdk/examples/nested-messages/README.md

 The `embedded-app-sdk` is intended for use by a single-page application.
 We recognize developers may be using frameworks or approaches that do not necessarily "fit into the bucket" of single-page applications, and wanted to provide some suggestions, specifically, we recommend nesting those frameworks inside of your embedded app's top-level single-page application and passing messages as you see fit.
 The developer recognizes that Discord may not be able to provide support, guidance, or code samples for communication required between your embedded app's top-level single-page applications and any frameworks you use inside of it.

-This example shows how an embedded app with a nested framework, such as a iframe hosting a mutli-page-app, an iframe hosting a Unity App, or any other unique framework can be set up to work inside of a Discord embedded app iframe.
+This example shows how an embedded app with a nested framework, such as a iframe hosting a multi-page-app, an iframe hosting a Unity App, or any other unique framework can be set up to work inside of a Discord embedded app iframe.
 We will create a parent website to mount the nested framework, hold state, and pass along messages between the Discord Client and the nested framework.
 This example is not meant to serve as a source-of-truth for how you should implement passing messages, instead it's a minimal example, which you could take inspiration from, or expand upon, based on your embedded app's needs.

 ## How to run